What are the alternatives to expensive store-bought shower sprays?

 Just Add Air

-The easiest way to keep your shower clean is to prevent it from encouraging mildew growth in the first place.
+The easiest way to keep your shower clean is to prevent mildew growth in the first place.
 If you have a window, make sure to ventilate your bathroom during your shower if possible.
 If you have a ventilating fan, keep it going during your shower.
 At the end of your shower, take a regular squeegee and simply squeegee the walls of your shower stall down.
 This cuts down on mildew incredibly and you will find yourself not having to wash your shower stall nearly as often.
 Best of all, the squeegeeing takes an extra minute tops, so even if you're in a rush it's not too much hassle.

 Worked 'Too Well'